The best mascaras, recommended by make-up artists: No7, Charlotte Tilbury, Fenty Beauty and more

 While Amber Amos recommends that “when looking for a new mascara, avoid any that are too messy, doesn’t truly set on the lashes, or is too dry, which can lead to clumping and flakes.”

-On the other hand, Gilbert Soliz warns to beware of the gimmicks, “I’d avoid mascaras that feature gimmicky brushes.
+On the other hand, Gilbert Soliz warns us to beware of the marketing gimmicks used by some beauty brands, saying, “I’d avoid mascaras that feature gimmicky brushes.
 They claim to give you the most amazing lashes and often fall short.”

 Which mascara do you recommend?